amiteshsinghk/KotlinDsaProblem/README.md

 33. Write a Program to Change Binary to Decimal Number?
     Input: 10001
     Output: 17
-34. Given a number x, determine whether the given number is Armstrong Number or not.
+34. ArmstrongNumber: Given a number x, determine whether the given number is Armstrong Number or not.
     An Armstrong number (also known as a Narcissistic number or pluperfect digital invariant) is a number that is equal to the sum of its own digits each raised to the power of the number of digits.
     Input : 153: 1^3 + 5^3 + 3^3 = 1 + 125+ 27 = 153
     Output : true
     Input : 152: 1^3 + 5^3 + 3^3 = 1 + 125+ 8 = 134
     Output : false
+35. Write a program to find HCF of two numbers without using recursion.
+    Input : 12, 144
+    Output : 12
+    Input : 12, 143
+    Output : 1